Storage

 Method Description

-ctx.storage.getMeta(storageId) Get file metadata (name, size, type)
+ctx.storage.getMeta(storageId) Get file metadata (id, name, size, type, visibility)

 ctx.storage.listMeta({ limit?, cursor?, order? }) List runtime inventory with cursor pagination → { items, nextCursor }